nathanmsmith/nathansmith.io/src/content/index.md

 I’m currently a software engineering intern on the Data Visualization team at [Datadog](https://www.datadoghq.com) in New York City.

 I'm halfway through a Computer Science degree at [UCLA](http://www.ucla.edu).
-I'll be returning to school in Semptember 2019, and expect to graduate in June 2021.
+I'll be returning to school in Semptember 2019, and expect to graduate in 2021.

 Last summer, I
 worked as a software engineering intern for